The Monuments Men (book): Background

 Later in 2007, the Monuments Men Foundation was a recipient of the National Humanities Medal.
 Edsel was assisted with the writing of The Monuments Men by Bret Witter, who also co-wrote the 2008 book Dewey: The Small-Town Library Cat Who Touched the World.

+Publication

+The Monuments Men was published in 2009 by Center Street.
+It was released in a 473-page hardback edition along with audio and e-book formats.
+The book reached number one on the New York Times best-seller list for combined print and e-book nonfiction following the 2014 release of the book's film adaptation.

 Synopsis

 The Monuments Men covers the operations of the Monuments, Fine Arts, and Archives (MFAA) unit beginning with its formation as a result of the Roberts Commission in 1943.
 The unit became an active part of the war effort following the Allied invasion of Normandy, and was tasked with both the protection of Europe's cultural monuments during the war as well as locating and safely returning the many pieces of art stolen by the Nazis during their occupation of enemy territory.
 While there were around 350 people working for the MFAA by the group's end in 1951, during its early period prior to the end of hostilities there were only eight operating in Northern Europe and 27 in Italy.
 These members worked close to the front lines, and were frequently lacking in transportation, equipment, and accurate maps.
 At least two MFAA members were killed in action.